The geometry of Riemannian curvature radii: The sub-Riemannian manifold of curvature radii

-Observe that we have already proved the first inclusion of \eqref{nil_field} since we have shown that $\langle\{f_2,\dots,f_n\}\rangle$ is integrable.
-To prove the second inclusion of \eqref{nil_field}, observe that the kernel of $\pi^M_\star$ has dimension $(3n-2)-n=2n-2$.
-On the other hand the equations \eqref{eq_frame}, \eqref{X12}, \eqref{f1k}, imply that the following $2n-2$ linearly independent local smooth sections of $\mathcal D^2(M,g)$
+\end{corollary} \begin{proof} We have already proved the first inclusion of \eqref{nil_field} since we have shown that $\langle\{f_2,\dots,f_n\}\rangle$ is integrable.
+To prove the second inclusion observe that the kernel of $\pi^M_\star$ has dimension $(3n-2)-n=2n-2$.
+On the other hand equations \eqref{eq_frame}, \eqref{X12}, \eqref{f1k}, imply that the following $2n-2$ linearly independent local smooth sections of $\mathcal D^2(M,g)$

 are contained in $\ker\pi_\star^M$, and hence they constitute a basis for it: